miketav2016/threads-in-memory/README.md

 · Test application demonstrates the advantage of implementation over the standard std :: map.

+The test result is the run-time ratio in 1 and n threads.

 Microsoft Visual Studio Community 2017
 Version 15.5.3
 VisualStudio.15.Release / 15.5.3 + 27130.2020